| HTRDR-PLANETS(1) | General Commands Manual | HTRDR-PLANETS(1) |

 rendering images, it can also be used to estimate the volumic radiative

-budget for a set of tetrehedra (option -r
+budget for a set of tetrehedra (option -r).
+Its

 algorithms are based on Monte Carlo integration, which involves simulating a